TheKustomCollective/commerce2/LivingLegacy/press/press-release-template.md

 ---

-**[CITY, STATE] – [DATE]** – Living Legacy, a division of CommerceCult, today announced the launch of its comprehensive end-of-life concierge services designed to provide families with peace of mind during life's most challenging transitions.
+**[Las Vegas, Nevada] – [12/01/2025]** – Living Legacy, a division of CommerceCult, today announced the launch of its comprehensive end-of-life concierge services designed to provide families with peace of mind during life's most challenging transitions.
 The innovative platform combines personalized human support with cutting-edge secure technology to make end-of-life planning accessible, dignified, and stress-free.

 ### Addressing a Critical Need